6kbzn9/order-summary-frontend-mentor/README.md

 # this is my first time trying a challenge like this !!

-# it's not pixel perfect ... but not thad either !
+# it's not pixel perfect ... but not that bad either !